-This course requires students to research the basic contours of their chosen policy cognate.
-Students will work with their faculty member to understand the scope, history, controversial issues, and key policy outcomes associated with this cognate.
-This research will serve as a stepping stone to conducting a comprehensive literature review for their dissertation, and provide the needed context to ensure that students’ chosen dissertation topics are focused and appropriate.
+This course requires students to research the basic contours of academic research in foreign policy.
+Students will work with their faculty member to understand the scope, history, controversial issues, and methods associated with academic research in this cognate.
+This research will serve as a stepping-stone to conducting a comprehensive literature review for their dissertation and provide the needed context to ensure that the student’s chosen dissertation topic is focused and appropriate.

 This course is designed to help students undertake independent research that contributes in an original way to the foreign policy field.
 Students will address real world foreign policy problems in the field with a strong understanding of the role of geopolitics, political culture, political economy and religion in affecting foreign policy issues of importance.
 Students will complete a professional literature review to help prepare them to complete their dissertation.
 Students will contribute to research and learn to produce new knowledge through a thorough evaluation of theories and different approaches to the study of foreign policy.
 American evangelicals have had a long-term impact in world affairs and Christian approaches to international affairs will be emphasized.
 Scholars and policy makers need to be aware of the power of faith to inform and enhance foreign policy.
 Learning about the foreign policies of central countries like Britain, the United States, France, Israel, Russia, Germany, China, India, Iran and South Africa will help students gain an important understanding of foreign policy making in the world today.